klaytnbuildprogram/Task1-2-Klaytn-Docs-Translation/English/tutorials/countbapp/6-deploy-contract.md

 ```

 You can specify which contract code will you deploy in your `contracts/` directory.
-At first, you should import your contract file (`Count.sol`) in this file through `const Count = artifacts.require('./Count.sol')`
+First, you should import your contract file (`Count.sol`) in this file through `const Count = artifacts.require('./Count.sol')`
 And use `deployer` to deploy your contract, through `deployer.deploy(Count)`.
-Actually, it is enough to deploy your contract.
-However, if you want to add some logic after deploying your contract, use `.then()`.
+If you want to run some logic after deploying your contract, use `.then()`.
-We want to store deployed contracts' ABI and address.  `fs` node.js module make it possible to save it as a file. (`fs.writeFile(filename, content, callback)`)
+We want to store the contract ABI and the deployed address in files. `fs` node.js module is used to do it. (`fs.writeFile(filename, content, callback)`)
-Through this additional logic, we can save our deployed contract's address and ABI to our directory (`deployedABI` and `deployedAddress`).
+Through this post process, we save our contract address and ABI as `deployedABI` and `deployedAddress` in the directory.
 For further information about `artifacts.`, visit truffle document site, https://truffleframework.com/docs/truffle/getting-started/running-migrations#artifacts-require-

 ### 3) Deploy
 You need KLAY to deploy a contract.
 There are 2 different ways to receive testnet KLAY.

 * a.
-Through Klaytn wallet
+On Klaytn wallet
 https://baobab.wallet.klaytn.com/faucet
 There is a faucet providing 5 KLAY per 86400 blocks in Klaytn Baobab testnet.
 After creating your Klaytn account, run faucet to receive 5 KLAY.

 * b.
-Through terminal curl
+From the terminal using curl
 If you already have your Klaytn account(address), type the command below in your terminal.
 `$ curl "https://baobab.wallet.klaytn.com/api/faucet/?address=YOUR_ADDRESS"`
 example)
 `$ curl "https://baobab.wallet.klaytn.com/api/faucet/?address=0x785172fBc2DB6BD6DA59927E79B43EDAa88d58d4"`

 ![deploy](./images/tutorial-3deploy.gif)

-type `$ truffle deploy --network klaytn`.
+Type `$ truffle deploy --network klaytn`.
-It will deploy your contract according to `truffle-config.js` and `migrations/2_deploy_contracts.js` configuration.
+It will deploy your contract according to the configurations defined in `truffle-config.js` and `migrations/2_deploy_contracts.js`.

 cf) `--reset` option
-After deploying your contract, if you just type `$ truffle deploy --network klaytn`,  Nothing will happen.
+After deploying your contract, if you type `$ truffle deploy --network klaytn` again, nothing will happen.
-It's because truffle only deploy contract when there were change in contract, otherwise truffle will not do anything.
+Because truffle deploys a contract only when there are changes in the contract, otherwise truffle will not do anything.
-However, if you just want to deploy your contract anyway, there is an option `--reset`.
+If you want to re-deploy your contract anyway, there is an option `--reset`.
 If you provide this option, truffle will deploy your contract even the content of contract hasn't changed.
 ex) `$ truffle deploy --reset --network klaytn`

-To recap, `truffle-config.js` configures `where to deploy, who will deploy, how much gas will you endure to deploy`. `migrations/2_deploy_contracts.js` configures `what contract to deploy`.
+To recap, `truffle-config.js` configures the `target network`, `deployer account`, and the `gas limit`. `migrations/2_deploy_contracts.js` configures the `contract` to deploy.
-`where?`: We will deploy our contract to the node `https://api.baobab.klaytn.net:8651` or own full node `http://localhost:8551`.
+`target network`: We deploy our contract to the node `https://api.baobab.klaytn.net:8651` or own full node `http://localhost:8551`.
-`who?`: '0xd0122fc8df283027b6285cc889f5aa624eac1d23' account address will deploy this contract.
+`deployer account`: '0xd0122fc8df283027b6285cc889f5aa624eac1d23' will deploy this contract.
-`gas?`: We can endure '20000000' gas limit for deploying our contract.
+`gas limit`: We can endure up to '20000000' gas for deploying our contract.
-`what contract?`: We will deploy our Count contract.
+`contract`: We will deploy the Count contract.

-You can check your contract deployed on your terminal if you succeed.
-You can also check the deployed contract address where the contract is deployed.
+From the terminal output, you can see if the deployment has been succeeded, and the deployed address.